eshau/shell-fongVin_shauEri/README.md

 - A prompt!
 Has username and cwd, and simple coloring (much thanks to hint from Mr. DW)
 - Executes commands
 - Can run multiple commands separated by semicolons
-- Can handle redirects (with or without spaces)
+- Can handle single redirects (with or without spaces)
+- Can handle the multi redirect given in the example.
+Also disregards spaces
 - Can handle single pipes (with or without spaces)

 ## Attempted (but failed, spectacularly)
-- Double redirects
+- Generalization of mutli-redirects (my idea was to have an array of the order in which they show up, and based on that array, dup accordingly.
+Not that I really have time for it.)
 - Command history
 - Tab completion